 (f) The salary paid to any Plan B employee shall be paid in accordance with a merit system comparable pay system.
 Such a system shall be subject to the following provisions:

-(2)a.
-The class specifications for positions occupied by Delaware Technical and Community College Plan B employees shall be assigned paygrades comparable to the Merit System pay plan using the same criteria authorized by the Office of Management and Budget for Merit System positions.
+(2) a.
+The class specifications for positions occupied by Delaware Technical and Community College Plan B employees shall be assigned paygrades comparable to the Merit System pay plan using the same criteria authorized by the Department of Human Resources for Merit System positions.

 b.
-Periodic classification maintenance reviews shall be processed under the normal Office of Management and Budget maintenance review processes.
-Critical reclassifications shall be processed under the same general system as the Merit System, subject to final approval of a committee composed of the President of the College, Director of the Office of Management and Budget and Controller General.
+Periodic classification maintenance reviews shall be processed under the normal Department of Human Resources maintenance review processes.
+Critical reclassifications shall be processed under the same general system as the Merit System, subject to final approval of a committee composed of the President of the College, Secretary of the Department of Human Resources, Director of the Office of Management and Budget and Controller General.

 (4) Selective market variation and any other special considerations relative to standard compensation exceptions shall be handled in accordance with hiring/compensation procedures outlined in the Merit System.

 (5) Vacation and sick leave policies shall remain at the discretion of the College.